lucazammataro/MEDIGUI-ConvNet/README.md

 Please cite:

-MEDIGUI-ConvNet–Interactive Architecture Combining the Power of Convolutional Neural Networks and Medical Imaging L Zammataro, S Rovetta, D Greco - INI-DH 2024: Workshop on Innovative Interfaces in Digital Healthcare, in conjunction with International Conference on Advanced Visual Interfaces, 2024
+MEDIGUI-ConvNet–Interactive Architecture Combining the Power of Convolutional Neural Networks and Medical Imaging.

+L Zammataro, S Rovetta, D Greco - INI-DH 2024: Workshop on Innovative Interfaces in Digital Healthcare, in conjunction with International Conference on Advanced Visual Interfaces, 2024

 Enjoy MEDIGUI-ConvNet!